ST. CROIX INSIGHTS

-While attending Augsburg College in my youthful days, I noticed that many of my professors would occasionally take a sabbatical, a break from their usual academic pursuits.
+While attending Augsburg College in my youthful days, I noticed that many of my professors would occasionally take a sabbatical.
+This means taking a break from their usual academic pursuits.
 They worked on their books, furthered their research, or traveled the world.

 The benefits of taking a sabbatical

-We work so hard during our best years, hoping we’ll have the time, money, and energy to travel in our golden years, that we sometimes forget to focus on ourselves in the here and now.
-Whatever your career or walk of life, there are very good reasons to take time off from your job and your daily life—before you retire—to focus on your own growth.
+We work so hard during our best years, hoping we’ll have the time, money, and energy to travel in our golden years.
+We sometimes forget to focus on ourselves in the here and now.
+Whatever your career or walk of life, there are very good reasons to take time off from your job and your daily life.
+You should do this before you retire, to focus on your own growth.